MahaDAO/liquidity-contracts/README.md

 ### MasterRouter.sol

-This is the master contract that collects all the revenue and fees earned from the protocol and distributes it to the various routers.
+This is the master contract where all the revenue gets collected.
+From here on, the revenue gets sent to all the different routers to get added as liquidity.

 ### CurveRouter.sol